 Automating manual tasks is not a new concept.
 The earliest examples of automation appear more than 2,000 years ago when the Chinese developed trip-hammers powered by flowing water and water wheels.
 They used these mechanized creations in mining to crush metal ore and in agriculture to polish grain.
 We’re lucky to exist in a time when we do not need flowing water to create automation technology.
 Today we have electricity, the internet and artificial intelligence.
 In the fashion industry, measuring clothing by hand is one of many areas in the supply chain that could use an automation injection.
-Capture is a measuring app for clothes and it’s taking much of the stress out of eCommerce operations for apparel retailers.
+Capture is a new measuring app for clothes and it’s taking much of the stress out of eCommerce operations for apparel retailers.

-Introduction to Digital Garment Measuring
+Introduction to Handsfree Garment Measuring

 2020 saw a huge decline in in-store shopping for obvious reasons.
 This is a sad fact we don’t see taking a measurable about-face once the pandemic is no longer a threat.
 So let’s imagine a few years into the future.
 Brick and mortar shops continue to disappear.
 People are doing more clothes shopping online because it’s easy and convenient.
 Although with this convenience comes a trade off, no longer are individuals able to try on clothes before they buy.
 This is where a measuring app for clothes adds major value.
 It acts as an effective fitting tool for those shopping from home.